LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/studio.rst

    you the praise?
 If so, why did you answer in that way?
 #.
 How do you feel in a test/quiz/studio when someone finishes much earlier
    than you?
 #.
-What are you most proud of from your time working in LC101?
+What are you most proud of from your time working with LaunchCode?
 #.
 What are your strengths?
 #.
 What gives you confidence?
 #.
 How can you use your effort and strengths to boost your confidence?